GoogleCloudPlatform/cloud-errors-nodejs/README.md

     projectId: 'my-project-id',
     keyFilename: '/path/to/keyfile.json',
     credentials: require('./path/to/keyfile.json'),
-    key: 'my-api-key', // if specified, uses this value to authenticate each request individually.
+    // if specified, uses this value to authenticate each request individually
+    key: 'my-api-key',
-    ignoreEnvironmentCheck: true, // if set to true library will report errors to the service regardless of env
+    // if true library will attempt to report errors to the service regardless
+    // of the value of NODE_ENV
+    // defaults to false
+    ignoreEnvironmentCheck: false,
+    // determines if the library will attempt to report uncaught exceptions
-    reportUncaughtExceptions: false, // defaults to true.
+    // defaults to true
+    reportUncaughtExceptions: true,
+    // determines the logging level internal to the library; levels range 0-5
-    logLevel: 0, // defaults to logging warnings (2).
-Available levels: 0-5
+    // defaults to 2 (warnings)
+    logLevel: 2,
     serviceContext: {
         service: 'my-service',
         version: 'my-service-version'